Bananonymous/DAI-Labo2/README.md

-# DAI 2024-2025 - Practical Work 2: YASMA - Yet Another Simple Messaging System
+# DAI 2024-2025 - Practical Work 2: YASMA - Yet Another Simple Messaging Application

 Based on the Java Template [Java TCP programming](https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/main/12-java-tcp-programming).

 ## Project Overview

-This project is a simple messaging system designed as part of the DAI 2024-2025 practical work.
+This project is a simple messaging application designed as part of the DAI 2024-2025 practical work.
 The system allows multiple clients to communicate concurrently, creating rooms for private discussions between users.
 We also aim to implement encryption to enhance the security of the conversations.

 ## Features